Dog Sledding in Kilpisjarvi, the Far, Far North of Finland

 White woods outside of Kilpisjarvi

-Below is a list of other awesome adventures in Kilpisjarvi that you can book with Manawa.
+Below is a list of some other awesome adventures in Kilpisjarvi that are well worth your time when visiting in the winter.

 Unfortunately there is no reindeer sledding in Kilpisjarvi.
 For that super fun activity you might want to check out nearby Kautokeino, Norway.